-- Students will read The HRVR article, "Substitutes, Servants, and Soldiers: African American Soldiers at New Windsor Cantonment" (Pages 88-97). - Teachers can choose to have students read independently, or in small groups. - Teachers should instruct students to create a T-Chart graphic organizer to record the important information. - Students should record the following in their graphic organizers: what is the source, where did the sources come from, and a short summary of the source. - See attached glossary for challenging vocabulary.
+- Students will read The HRVR article, "Substitutes, Servants, and Soldiers: African American Soldiers at New Windsor Cantonment" (Pages 88-97). - Teachers can choose to have students read independently, or in small groups. - Teachers should instruct students to create, or be provided with, an Idea Rake graphic organizer to record the big topic and the supporting details of the article. - Students should record the following in their graphic organizers: the main theme of the article, supporting details, important facts of the article, and any new or challenging vocabulary. - See attached glossary for challenging vocabulary.